Ancient Roman: Power of Dark Side: Development and release

-The game was produced by Fuga System, knowing for creating the Amaranth series of dungeon crawlers for the PC-98.
+The game was produced by Fuga System, known for creating the Amaranth series of dungeon crawlers for the PC-98.
 Not much is known about the specifics of development, although a common point of speculation is that the designers seemed to be inspired by the extremely popular 1997 PlayStation game Final Fantasy VII, as the game features a loose approximation of its style.

 According to 2021 Twitter (now X) posts from Fūga, a former artist at Fuga System, he was the only employee from Fuga System to have significant interaction with Ancient Roman.
 Most of the work was done by "Nihon System", a separate, recently-created production company (albeit one where Fuga's president, Nobumi Uragi, was an executive).
 Fūga (the employee) wrote that nobody at the newly-formed Nihon System had ever made a game before, and that Fuga System (the company)'s involvement was not substantial.

 Ancient Roman was released on April 23, 1998.